 There is a lake named Gandhi in the vicinity of Upper Seyidlar village of Zardab.
 It is still unclear what this name is about.
 However, it is known that water in the lake is in the lake.
 According to local residents, at the depths of the lake there is a building blocked from red bricks, and bricks of this building are red.

 The records of the prominent scholars of Barzani’s age, and today, the records of Kelpukand, written in the documents of the end of the Middle Ages, have been written.
-These historical sources say that there was a ferry in Bridgehand, and caravans from Shamakhi to Garabagh, Georgia, Iran and Iravan passed through this bridge.
+These historical sources say that there was a ferry in Bridgehand, and caravans from Shamakhi to Garabagh, Georgia, Iravan passed through this bridge.